duembgen/duembgen.github.io/index.md

 image: profile-crop.png
 ---

-I am a 5th-year PhD student in the Laboratory of Audiovisual Communications (LCAV) at École polytechnique fédérale de Lausanne (EPFL).
+I am a researcher at the intersection of signal processing and robotics.
+I obtained my PhD in the Laboratory of Audiovisual Communications (LCAV) at École polytechnique fédérale de Lausanne (EPFL) under the supervision of Martin Vetterli and Adam Scholefield.
+I am excited to be starting a Postdoc at the University of Toronto in the Autonomous Space Robotics Lab (ASRL) led by Tim Barfoot, where I will be continuing my work to develop novel localization systems for a variety of mobile devices.

-I am interested in the localization of connected devices such as smartphones, drones, and other mobile robots.
-In a broader sense, I am interested in robotics, signal processing, and in data analysis and machine learning.

-*Last update: March 1st 2021*
+*Last update: February 26 2022*